clofresh/merlke/README.md

 Then put scripts/merlke in your PATH

+I also highly recommend installing [Markdown](http://daringfireball.net/projects/markdown/) if you want to be able to translate README.md files into EDoc overviews.

 Usage
 -----
 Assuming you follow the standard Erlang file conventions, you can just run: